 Just because a compressor is rated for a certain CFM at 100 PSI does not mean it produces a significantly greater CFM at 90 PSI.
-The piston displaces the same amount on each stroke, and the RPM of the compressor motor is constant, so at a lower PSI there is less loss from heat and parasitic factors like friction, but not really a lot more air being pumped.
+The piston displaces the same amount on each stroke and the RPM of the compressor motor is constant .
+S o at a lower PSI, there is less loss from heat and parasitic factors like friction, but not really a lot more air being pumped.

 A good rule of thumb when buying a compressor is to look for one rated at 1.5 times the CFM requirement of the tools you are likely to use continuously for a long period of time.
 This will give you some leeway to account for changing temperatures, humidity and other factors that do affect the air compressor CFM.